top of page

 Joan Lionetti Oak at Civano Growers

 When designing for longevity in desert landscapes, few choices match the potential of the Joan Lionetti Oak.
-Named after the found of Trees for Tucson, Joan Lionetti, this exceptional tree combines the best qualities of its parent species—the stately Southern live oak (Quercus virginiana) and the rugged escarpment live oak (Quercus fusiformis)—creating a superior shade tree specifically adapted to desert conditions.
+Named after the founder of Trees for Tucson, Joan Lionetti, this exceptional tree combines the best qualities of its parent species—the stately Southern live oak (Quercus virginiana) and the rugged escarpment live oak (Quercus fusiformis)—creating a superior shade tree specifically adapted to desert conditions.
 The result is a tree that maintains the classic, noble silhouette of traditional oaks while demonstrating enhanced tolerance for heat, drought, and alkaline soils common throughout the Southwest.

 Joan Lionetti, founder of Trees for Tucson.